romanc/xmas_reminder_bot/README.md

-# xmas_reminder_bot
+# Xmas reminder bot

-For all the impatient wating for xmas
+Telegram bot for all the ones waiting for xmas.

+## Current state

+Under construction.
+Stay tuned.